-There are approximately 14,775 listed places of worship in England.
+There are approximately 14,790 listed places of worship in England.
 These buildings provide spaces for worship as well as social and community events where people gather for a wide range of practical and spiritual reasons.

 They continue to accommodate celebration and grief, shared and private experiences, art, music, sculpture and toddler groups, political hustings, and self-help and addiction support sessions.
 These are significant spaces in which human experience has been, and continues to be, welcome.

 The current situation

 We work closely with the Baptist Union, Church of England, Methodist Church, Roman Catholic Church and United Reformed Church to monitor the condition of listed places of worship.

 In total, 6.3% (930) of our listed places of worship are on our Heritage at Risk Register.
 This includes buildings which are generally in fair or good condition, but have a significant problem with one major element, like the tower.

 Others are vulnerable to becoming at risk.
 The main threats are failing:

 - Downpipes and